LIMESTONE COUNTY FAIR & YOUTH LIVESTOCK SHOW

 4. No claim for injury to any person or property shall ever be asserted nor suit instituted or maintained against the Limestone County Fair Association, its officers or agents by or on behalf of any persons exhibiting at the Limestone County Fair & Youth Livestock Show.
 The Limestone County Fair Association shall not be held responsible for any injury or damage to property or persons attending or exhibiting at the Limestone County Fair & Youth Livestock Show.

 6. All exhibitors must own and exhibit their animal.
-Substitution of showmen are allowed only for exhibitors having 2 or more animals in the same class or with a notarized doctor’s excuse.
+Substitution of showmen are allowed only for exhibitors having 2 or more animals in the same class or with a verified doctor’s excuse.
 The Limestone County Fair & Youth Livestock Show will enforce no pass-no play rule during the show.
-If the student is eligible to show, he will be eligible to sell.
+If the student is eligible to show, he/she will be eligible to sell.
 It is the responsibility of the schools or Agricultural Science Teachers to check grades.
 There will be no substitutions of showmen for failing students.
 Substitutions are also permitted with excused school functions or UIL events, with Board approval.

 10. All projects must be owned, in the possession of the exhibitor and fed by the exhibitor during the feeding period.
 No other individual will care for the animal during the feeding period.